List of Liverpool F.C. seasons: Seasons

-Correct as of the end of the 2024–25 season.
+Correct as of the 2025–26 season.
 (Note: Goal tallies are for the competitions listed only; friendly matches are not included.
 Divisions are not sorted alphabetically, but based on their placing in the English football league system at that time.)
 (Note: From 1896–97 until 1980–81, two points were awarded for a win, and one for a draw.
 From the 1981–82 season onwards, three points have been awarded for a win.)